 Advantages of Limited Term Employment

 Despite the benefits, you need to ensure that you’re crafting safe, compliant contracts overseas.
-Velocity Global’s International PEO (Professional Employer Organization) solution can help your company craft contracts—as well as hire on your behalf, virtually anywhere.
+Velocity Global’s Employer of Record solution can help your company craft contracts—as well as hire on your behalf, virtually anywhere.

 Disadvantages of Limited Term Employment